 Join us for an introduction to the EcoVillage!

 Our goals include learning to enjoy, protect and contribute to the abundance around us as well as enhance the quality of our lives as part of a larger thriving environment.
 Surrounded by meadow and forest, yet within a few minutes walk of campus facilities, our site will have common gardens, walks, and places for socializing.
-The ecovillage will be a homeownership community of 35 private units ranging from studios to three bedrooms.
-Our shared common house will have a dining room, a large kitchen, and
+The ecovillage will be a homeownership community of 35 private units ranging from studios to four bedrooms.
+Our shared common house will have a dining room, a large kitchen,

-We envision the Rachel Carson EcoVillage as a caring and cooperative community.
-We plan to become a positive part of our local environment, both human and natural.
-Our buildings and site will be designed to connect us to nature and to each other: to promote personal interactions and easy sociability, where kids play in safety and neighbors lend each other a hand.
+We are creating the Rachel Carson EcoVillage as a caring and cooperative community.
+We are already becoming a positive part of our local environment, both human and natural.
+Our buildings and site are designed to connect us to nature and to each other: to promote personal interactions and easy sociability, where kids play in safety and neighbors lend each other a hand.

-Between now and our targeted move-in in 2022/23, we are planning our community, practicing sociocratic decision-making, and enjoying each other’s company.
+Between now and our targeted move-in in 2023, we are planning our community, practicing sociocratic decision-making, and enjoying each other’s company.
 We’d love for you to join us!